08 October 2025

 Who runs the church?

 But since his kingdom isn’t yet of this world, Jn 18.36 the day-to-day duties of running Jesus’s churches on earth fall to vicars.
-Vicar is the Christianese word for “deputy,” and means the very same thing: Lieutenants who answer to the guy who’s really in charge, and that’d be Jesus.
-Hopefully we truly are working on his behalf, and not for ourselves… though I leave it to you as to how well we’re doing.
+Vicar is the Christianese word for “deputy,” and means the very same thing: Lieutenants who answer to the guy who’s really in charge, who’d be Jesus.
+Hopefully we truly are working on his behalf, and not for ourselves.
+Though I leave it to you as to how well we’re doing.

-Now, if you were to ask your average pagan who’s in charge, most of ’em assume the pastor is.
+Now, if you were to ask your average pagan who’s in charge of a church, most of ’em assume the pastor is.
 (Or the minister, priest, father, sister, bishop, apostle, prophet—whatever you call the top dog.)
-Pastor says “Jump” and everyone responds, “How high?”
-Depending on how cynical this pagan is about organized religion, pastors range from benevolent dictators, to selfish cult leaders.
-To their minds, every church is some form of top-down tyranny.
+And most of them, unless they grew up around non-cultish Christians, assume the pastor holds way more sway than they actually do.
+Depending on how cynical this pagan is, pastors range from benevolent dictators to selfish despots.
+To their mind, every church is some form of top-down tyranny.

 And to be fair, a lot of churches do practice a top-down model.
 It’s the most common church leadership structure there is.
 Arguably it’s the first structure: Jesus in charge, and his students not.
 And once Jesus ascended to his Father, it was followed by the apostles in charge, and everyone else below them.

-Regardless, everybody pays lip service to the idea Jesus runs our churches.
-Hopefully he does.
+But regardless, everybody pays lip service to the idea Jesus runs our churches.
+Hopefully we let him!

 The original setup.

-When the LORD spelled out in the Law how he wanted to be worshiped, he took an entire tribe of Israel, Levi, and designated them his priests and worship leaders.
+When the LORD spelled out in his Law how he wants to be worshiped, he took an entire tribe of Israel, the Levites, and designated them his priests and worship leaders.
 The head of the Levite tribe (specifically, Aaron ben Amram and his descendants) was made head priest, and his kids were usually put in charge of all the other working priests.
-Generally the head priest’s job was passed from father to one of his sons.
-Although there are exceptions, like when Solomon overthrew Abiathar, 1Ki 2.27 or when Pontius Pilate kept passing the head priest job around between members of Annas’s family.
+Generally the head priest’s job was passed to one of his sons—although there are exceptions, like when Solomon overthrew Abiathar, 1Ki 2.27 or when Pontius Pilate kept passing the head priest job around between members of Annas’s family.

 This priesthood structure was top-down.
 As was any other worship supervised by Israel’s kings.
-The only other leadership model we might’ve seen in ancient Israel was the synagogue system: There, the Pharisees would build a school in any community containing 10 Pharisee men.
+The only other leadership model we might’ve seen in ancient Israel was the synagogue system: Pharisees built schools in every community containing at least 10 Pharisee men.
 One of the men functioned as the synagogue’s president; he maintained the building, selected the teachers, and supervised the services.
-Many Christians believe the church structure Paul later described in his letters, is simply a Christian version of the synagogue system—the epískopos/“supervisor” functioning as its president, and the elders as its teachers.
+Many Christians believe the church structure Paul later described in his letters, is simply a Christian version of the synagogue system—the ἐπίσκοπος/epískopos, a “supervisor” (NIV “overseer,” KJV “bishop”) functioning as its president, and the elders among them as its teachers.

-Anyway, in the gospels, this was the environment where we see Jesus at work: He was a synagogue rabbí/“(my) master,” a teacher of talmidím/“students” or “disciples.”
+Anyway, in the gospels, this was the environment where we see Jesus at work: He was a synagogue rabbí, “master,” a teacher of talmidím, “students” or “disciples.”
 He taught Pharisees.
-It’s why he kept debating them: Questioning the teacher was how Pharisees taught.
+It’s why we see Jesus debating Pharisees in the gospels: Questioning the teacher was how Pharisees taught.

 Initially persecution didn’t scatter the apostles, Ac 8.1 but it did the rest of the church, and the apostles found themselves traveling all over Palestine and the Roman Empire to minister to their spread-out students.
 Ultimately this meant James bar Joseph, Jesus’s brother, was left behind to supervise the Jerusalem church.
 Ac 21.18 The other apostles gradually took on the duties, like Barnabas and Paul, of traveling the Roman Empire and beyond, planting and training churches.

 Eventually Paul penned his letters to Timothy, Titus, and Philemon.
-In them he indicated he expected their churches to be run by an epískopos, with the assistance of presbýteroi/“elders,” and diákonoi/“deacons” or “ministers.”
+In them he indicated he expected their churches to be run by a supervisor, with the assistance of presbyters and deacons.

 And most churches and denominations do likewise.
 But they have slightly different definitions of what a supervisor (whether “pastor” or “bishop”) does.
 Or how much authority is given to an elder, deacon, or church member.
 Or whether the leaders of that church answer to anyone else, and how much authority those leaders wield—or not.